-If you’re seeking the help of medical professionals, another option is to join small weight-loss groups based at universities or medical centers.
+If you’re seeking the help of medical professionals, another option is to join small weight loss groups at universities or medical centers.

-Psychologists, nutritionists, or other weight-loss professionals often run these clinic-based support groups.
-Over the course of several weeks or months, you’ll be given individualized attention to assist you with formulating a new healthy lifestyle.
+Psychologists, nutritionists, or other weight loss professionals often run these clinic-based support groups.
+Over the course of several weeks or months, you’ll be given individualized attention to help you create a new healthy lifestyle.

 Keep in mind, though, that many of the people on these forums aren’t medical professionals and may offer you inaccurate advice.
 Always check with a doctor before starting a new diet plan or exercise program.

 Weight loss apps are incredibly useful.
 They can help you track your calorie intake and exercise.
 Many of them also offer support in the form of social media connections and chat rooms.

 For example, the app MyFitnessPal has a message forum where you can connect with other users to share tips and success stories.

 The app for the wearable fitness sensor Fitbit also has strong community features.
 Once you purchase a Fitbit watch, you can connect with other friends and family who also have a Fitbit.
 You can participate in challenges with them and even find a local challenge with people you don’t know.

 Another app known as FatSecret allows you to chat with others and create or join groups to connect with people who have similar goals.